jameskelly33/Milestone-Project-4-LangSchool/README.md

 * Follow the setup  prompts.

-* The project is ready to be run tusing the following command.
+* The project is ready to be run using the following command.

         python3 manage.py runserver

 ## **Credits & Content**

-All the images on the website were sourced from [Unsplash](https://unsplash.com/).
+All the images on the website were sourced from [Unsplash](https://unsplash.com/) and [Pexels](https://pexels.com/).

+All level test questions were written by me.

+All course descriptions, student tesitmonials and blog posts were written by me.